 The Perry House offers five rooms, each of which features a Queen-sized bed, en suite bathroom, flat screen TV, and WiFi.
 We stayed in the Betsy Room (one of four rooms upstairs), which offers a slightly larger bathroom and an excellent overview of downtown Banner Elk.

-This was one of the homiest Blue Ridge Parkway lodging options we’ve ever stayed in, with innkeepers Mike and Robin Dunn making everyone feel at home.
-Their cozy living room is stocked with coffee, hot cocoa, and snacks; their fridge (which guests are allowed to use) has sodas; and the front porch rocking chairs urge you to sit a spell.
+This was one of the coziest Blue Ridge Parkway lodging options we’ve ever stayed in, with innkeepers Mike and Robin Dunn making everyone feel at home.
+The living room is stocked with coffee, hot cocoa, and snacks; their fridge (which guests are allowed to use) has sodas; and the front porch rocking chairs urge you to sit a spell.

 READ MORE: The 15 Best Blue Ridge Parkway Hikes for NC Day Trips

-RESERVATIONS: Check prices for Pinecrest Bed & Breakfast on Booking.com
+Check Rates: Pinecrest Bed & Breakfast on Booking.com

 The third Asheville bed and breakfast on our list, the Pinecrest B&B in Montford is another home designed by Biltmore architect Richard Sharp Smith.